whathelll/vectordb/README.md

 # Analysis
-- It seems using OpenAI clip on MNIST is shit
+- It seems using OpenAI clip on MNIST is shit.
+This was noted in their paper.
+- However it looks really interesting on a dataset such as Modern Architecture.
+See [Modern Architecture](/workspaces/fast.ai/vectordb/modern-architectures.ipynb)